-The amount of money stipulated in a group life insurance policy to be paid out if an employee dies.
+The amount of money stipulated in a death in service insurance policy to be paid out if an employee dies.

 A collection of benefits and perks offered by employers to attract and retain staff.